cotodevel/newlib-nds/README.md

 Steps:

 [Windows]
-Follow the steps at https://bitbucket.org/Coto88/toolchaingenericds-ide then proceed to [Done].
+Set up the IDE at: https://github.com/cotodevel/toolchaingenericds-ide then proceed to [Done].

 [Linux]
 - 1.a)Building Newlib for NintendoDS: